iTwin/auth-clients/packages/browser/README.md

 });
 ```

 > Important!
 The above `postSignoutRedirectUri` will not fully work if the url ends with /logout and https is not supported on your site.
-We suggest using /logout-local if you run into this issue.
+For local development where https is less common, we suggest using /logout-local for the url path.

 The most common way to use an instance of `BrowserAuthorizationClient` will depend on your specific application and workflow.
 Here's one common way: